crrabi/simpleswap-dapp/README.md

 ## 3. Frontend Development 🖥️

-The frontend provides a clean, intuitive, and reactive user interface for the `SimpleSwap` contract.
+The frontend provides a clean, intuitive, and fully-featured user interface for the `SimpleSwap` contract.

 ### 3.1.
 Technology Stack

 -   **Framework:** **React** with **TypeScript**
--   **Build Tool:** **Vite** for a fast and modern development workflow.
+-   **Build Tool:** **Vite**
--   **Blockchain Interaction:** **Ethers.js v6** for connecting to user wallets and interacting with smart contracts.
+-   **Blockchain Interaction:** **Ethers.js v6**

 ### 3.2.
-Features & Components
+Final Features & Components

+The final DApp includes a complete set of features for a functional user experience:

--   **Wallet Connection:** Securely connects to MetaMask and listens for account or network changes.
+-   **Wallet Connection:** Securely connects to MetaMask and gracefully handles account and network changes.
+-   **Bidirectional Swapping:** The core `SwapUI.tsx` component now allows users to swap not only from **Token A to Token B**, but also from **Token B to Token A**, thanks to a "flip" button that dynamically updates the trade path and logic.
+-   **Real-time Data Display:**
--   **Live Price Viewer:** A `PriceViewer.tsx` component that periodically calls the `getPrice` function to display the real-time TKA/TKB exchange rate.
+    -   A `PriceViewer.tsx` component that periodically calls `getPrice` to show the live exchange rate.
--   **Token Swap UI:** A central `SwapUI.tsx` component that allows users to input an amount, see a live quote for the output (using `getAmountOut`), and execute a swap after token approval.
+    -   **A new `PoolInfo.tsx` component** that displays the total liquidity of the pool by fetching the current `reserves` and the total `totalSupply` of the LP tokens.
+This adds a crucial layer of transparency for users.
--   **Public Faucet UI:** A `Faucet.tsx` component that provides a simple interface for any user to call the `claimTokens` function on the token contracts, making the DApp easy to test.
+-   **Public Faucet UI:** A `Faucet.tsx` component provides a simple "one-click" interface for any user to claim free test tokens, enabling seamless onboarding.
+-   **Fully Responsive Design:** The entire application was styled with a **mobile-first approach** using CSS media queries.
+The layout automatically adjusts on screens smaller than 600px, stacking elements and resizing fonts to ensure a smooth and accessible experience on any device without horizontal scrolling.

 ### 3.3.
 Key Implementation Challenges & Solutions

--   **Monorepo ABI Imports:** Resolved the "module not found" error from Vite by creating a `copy-abis.mjs` script.
-This script, compatible with modern ES Modules via `import.meta.url`, copies the contract ABIs from the `backend` to the `frontend` directory, making them accessible to the application.
+-   **Monorepo ABI Imports:** Resolved a Vite build error by creating a `copy-abis.mjs` script to copy contract ABIs from the `backend` to a local `frontend/src/abis/` directory.
--   **Ethers.js v6 Compatibility:** Fixed a common runtime syntax error by refactoring type imports to use the correct `ethers.Signer` namespace, ensuring compatibility with the latest version of the library.
+-   **Ethers.js v6 Compatibility:** Fixed a common runtime error by refactoring type imports to use the correct `ethers.Signer` namespace, ensuring compatibility with the latest version of the library.

 ---